MPM's Education Department and UWM history undergraduate students create an annual reenactment on Twitter of an event from Milwaukee history.

 Participants each select a character and conduct further original research to develop their character and how that individual was a part of the larger event.
 Their research culminates in a series of first-person tweets chronicling their character's experience.

-This year's re-enactment will be of an important event from local history and science history: the first official weather forecast in the United States, issued on November 8, 1870 by Milwaukee naturalist Increase Lapham.
-You'll hear directly from different real and fictionalized historic figures, based on the students' original research, about their part in this landmark moment that made the weather more predictable for everyone.
-Follow along the morning of November 5 on Twitter at #MKE70.
+This year's re-enactment will be of an important event from local and science history: the birth of Zero, the first polar bear cub born in a North American zoo to survive to maturity.
+His mother, Sultana, gave birth to Zero in Milwaukee’s own Washington Park Zoo.
+You’ll hear directly from different real and fictionalized historic figures, based on the students’ original research, about this landmark event in conservation history.
+Follow along the morning of December 2, Zero’s 102nd birthday, on Twitter at #MKEZero.

-This photo features Increase Lapham studying the Trenton meteorite, which today is part of MPM's collections.
-To learn more about Lapham, a local scientist, naturalist, surveyor, geologist, and writer, visit UWM's Encyclopedia of Milwaukee.
+This postcard features Sultana and two of her cubs.
+To learn more about Milwaukee’s Zoo history, visit UWM's Encyclopedia of Milwaukee.
 You can also follow the students' research throughout the semester on Twitter at @HIS450MKE.

 Date and Time